Change a trust’s trustee to a corporate trustee in New South Wales?

 - a company to be trustee of a bare trust

 1. Does a beneficiary in a Will escape NSW (stamp) duty?

 The Will maker dies.
 The assets are often transferred into the executor’s name.
 And then the assets are transferred into the beneficiaries’ name.
 Such transfers do not suffer NSW transfer (stamp) duty.
 There are 4 defacto death duties in Australia.
 However, in New South Wales beneficial interests transfer without incurring duties.
 This is provided the transfers are pursuant to the Will.

 2. What happens when a trustee changes outside of a Will?

-There is no change of beneficiary.
+When you just change a trustee there is no change of the beneficiary.
 The same beneficial owners are still there.
-There is no change on who the equitable owners are.
-But in NSW you may have to pay ad valourem stamp duty on the market value of the real estate.
+There is no change in who the equitable owners are.
+But, strangely, in NSW you may have to pay ad valorem stamp duty on the market value of the asset such as real estate.
 (About 4.5%.)

-Under Section 54(3) Duties Act (NSW) 1997 if you change the trustee and have “dutiable property” you pay have to pay full stamp Duty.
+Consider Section 54(3) Duties Act (NSW) 1997.
+If you change the trustee and have “dutiable property” you pay full stamp Duty.
 Under section 11 ‘dutiable property’ includes land and shares.